dalenguyen/firebase-wordpress-plugin/readme.txt

 = What can I do with this Integrate Firebase plugin? =

-At version 0.2.0, the user can integrate Firebase authentication to WordPress.
-That means you can log in, log out and show data only to logged in users.
+At version 0.3.0, the user can integrate Firebase authentication to WordPress.
+That means you can:

+* log in, log out and show data only to logged in users.
+*  Get Real Time database in Dashboard

 = How can I add a login form to WordPress? =